interbiznw-btcpcontrib/my-btcp-wallet/README.md

-# www.myBitcoinZwallet.com
+# wallet.btcprivate.org
-BitcoinZ is based on Bitcoin + zkSNARKs and is a decentralized CDD.
+Bitcoin Private is based on Bitcoin + zkSNARKs and is a decentralized CDD.

 Community-driven development (CDD) is a development initiative that provides control of the development process, resources and decision making authority directly to groups in the community.

 Initial commit is beta, working.
-The commit is neccesary that the community can review the source code and assure that it is free of error, to commit changes and updates.
+The commit is necessary that the community can review the source code and assure that it is free of error, to commit changes and updates.
 Clean-up is needed.

 Please post issues, concerns, comments, and pull requests.

-myBitcoinZWallet a client-side browser based wallet for BitcoinZ BTCP based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.
+wallet.btcprivate.org a client-side browser based wallet for Bitcoin Private based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.

 # Adapted